 The two ends of the scale are represented by South West and London, being the highest and lowest saving regions respectively.

 South West saved an average of 65.30 kg CO₂ per household.
-Unsurprisingly, two local authorities that are ranked in the top 3 on the first map are both located in the highest scoring region of South West.
+Unsurprisingly, two local authorities that are ranked in the top 3 are both located in the highest scoring region of South West.

 London is the lowest saving region, with an average saving of 8.35 kg CO₂ per household.

 Although, there are significant variations across the different regions, it does not necessarily mean a lower ranking region cannot have high saving individual local authorities.
-For example, the highest CO₂ saving local authority in the UK, Peterborough, is situated in the East England region, which is only the fifth on our regional map.
+For example, the highest CO₂ saving local authority in the UK, Peterborough, is situated in the East England region, which is only the fifth in our list.

-To find out how much specific local authorities in any of the regions from the second map saved in 2017, simply click on the specific regions below.
+To find out how much specific local authorities in any of the regions in 2017, simply click on the specific regions below.

 In the following interactive table, the complete dataset can be seen, detailing the number of solar panel installations per local authority in the UK as well as the amount of CO₂ saved by them.